AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

   También puede elegir objetos para sobrescribirlos incluso si no se detecta ninguna colisión.

-  Para obtener más información sobre cómo afecta la sobrescritura a los objetos principales y secundarios, consulte
+  Para obtener más información sobre cómo la sobrescritura afecta a los objetos principales y secundarios, consulte [Sobrescribir objetos principales y secundarios](#overwriting-parent-and-child-objects) en este artículo.
 <!--
 * Do not use: The object in the package is not installed in the target environment.
 If you select Do not use, an error message will appear detailing how this choice will affect other objects or fields.
 -->